tibbben/indigenous-cartography/syllabus.md

 > Required Reading:

 -   Chambers, Robert.
 (2006).
 Participatory Mapping and Geographic Information Systems: Whose Map?
 Who is Empowered and Who Dis-empowered?
-Who Gains and Who Loses? *The Electronic Journal on Information Systems in Developing Countries*, 25(2), 1-11.
+Who Gains and Who Loses? *The Electronic Journal on Information Systems in Developing Countries*, 25(2), 1-11. [https://doi.org/10.1002/j.1681-4835.2006.tb00163.x](https://doi.org/10.1002/j.1681-4835.2006.tb00163.x)
--   "Making of the Maya Atlas" (pp) in Toledo Maya Cultural Council, Toledo Alcaldes Association.
-(1997). *The Maya Atlas - The Struggle to Preserve Maya Lands in Southern Belize.* Berkeley: North Atlantic Books.
+-   Freire, Paulo.
+(1970). *Pedagogy of the Oppressed.* New York: Continuum. [selections]

+> Suggested Reading:

 -   Cancel, Juan and Paul Backhouse (2017).
 "Archaeometry: Where GIS Meets the People" in *We Come for Good; Archaeology and Tribal Historic Preservation at the Seminole Tribe of Florida*, Backhouse, P., Weisman, B. & Rosebrough, MB. (eds).
 Gainesville: University Press of Florida.

-> Suggested Reading:

 -   Chapin, M., Lamb, Z., & Threlkeld, B. (2005).
 Mapping indigenous lands. *Annual Review of Anthropology*, 34, 619-638.
 -   Flavelle, Alix.
 (1994).
 Community-Based Mapping in Southeast Asia. *Cultural Survival Quarterly*, 18(4).
--   Freire, Paulo.
-(1970). *Pedagogy of the Oppressed.* New York: Continuum.
+-   "Making of the Maya Atlas" (pp) in Toledo Maya Cultural Council, Toledo Alcaldes Association.
+(1997). *The Maya Atlas - The Struggle to Preserve Maya Lands in Southern Belize.* Berkeley: North Atlantic Books.
 -   Norris, Timothy.
 (2018).
 Participatory Mapping.
 In J. Deupi (Ed.), Antillean Visions; or, Maps and the Making of the Caribbean.
 Miami: Lowe Art Museum.

 > Assignment \#4: